midhunhk/moon-shine/README.md

 # configuration
 Edit the `data.js` file in the app directory and add your data in the below methods, then run index.html to see the changes.

+Basically you create nodes and links between nodes however which way you want.
+This can be used to create complete tree like structures.
+See the above example image.

 ```
   function createNodes() {
 	  // create node format {title, id, x, y}